SiddharthDey/SiddharthDey.github.io/_posts/2021-01-17-Flipkart-Grid-Robotics-Challenge.md

 ---

 <!-- ![stairs_photo](/assets/stairs_1.jpg) <br /> <br /> -->
-Won the "Most Innovative Approach" award at the Flipkart Grid 2.0 in the national final out of 6000+ participants
+Won the "Most Innovative Approach" award at the Flipkart Grid 2.0 hackathon in the national final out of 6000+ participants

 - Designed a bot based on a lead-screw mechanism to robustly carry a payload of 3-5kgs